ScreteMonge/3D-Weather/README.md

 ![Config](https://imgur.com/fpStaA2.png)

-For Dynamic Weather, the Weather will automatically loop based on your Season and Biome.
+For Dynamic Weather, the Weather will automatically loop based on your Season and Biome every 15 minutes.
 Season can be set or dynamically self-regulated as well, changing every 7 days based on Jagex time.
 Naturally, Winter season will feature more frequent colder, precipitous Weathers, while Summer will tend to be drier.